jj01101010/EasyHamLog/Readme.md

 # EasyHamLog

 ## 1.0 Idea
-My idea for EasyHamLog was to create a simple open-source QSO-logbook with easy cross-compilation while still having a lot of nice to have features like Maps, sync with [QRZ.com](https://qrz.com) and lookup tables for different ham-radio related stuff
+My idea for EasyHamLog was to create a simple open-source QSO-logbook with easy cross-compilation while still having a lot of nice to have features like Maps, sync with [QRZ.com](https://qrz.com) and lookup tables for different ham-radio related stuff.

 ## 2.0 Features
 - Manage QSOs